SIDE CURTAIN REBUILDING

 Side Curtains as fitted to TR3A’s and TR3B’s after comm. no. TS28826 (“Dzus Type”)

 These curtains are secured to the doors using Dzus fasteners and are therefore referred to us as Dzus-type side curtains.
 Like the wedge type curtains, Dzus curtains have a fixed window at the front and a sliding window at the rear.
 The sliding window has a curved handle to make opening and closing the window easier.
 There is no longer a need for the small plastic block on the outside of the sliding window as all TR3A’s and TR3B’s have outside door handles.
 Dzus frames are one-piece.
 The lower area of the curtain no longer flaps and is not attached to the door with Tenax or L-T-D fasteners.

-In the two photos above, Dave Hagenbuch is showing a Dzus side curtain that has been completely rebuilt to original specifications.
+The two photos above show a Dzus side curtain that has been completely rebuilt to original specifications.

 This photo shows a Dzus side curtain in white Everflex fitted to Charles Runyan’s TR3A.
 Dzus curtains are mounted to plates on the door panels using Dzus fasteners.
 The plates were painted in a color to match the side curtain arms originally, although some customers have been known to have their mounting plates chrome plated.
 The mounting plates have been reproduced by TRF and are listed in our catalogue section on side curtains.
 The strap that further secures the side curtain to the door panel can be seen in this photo.

 AFTER-MARKET SIDE CURTAINS